rabbitmq/rabbitmq-stream-dotnet-client/docs/StreamFilter/StreamFilter/README.md

 Server Side Filter Example
 --------------------------

+WARNING: Filtering requires *RabbitMQ 3.13* or more and the stream_filter feature flag enabled.

 This example shows how to use the server side filter to filter the data on the server side.

 ### Running the Producer